blender/blender/release/darwin/README.txt

 where:

-<sourcedir> directory where built blender.app is
+<sourcedir> directory where built Blender.app is
 <dmg>	    location and name of the final disk image
 <bundleid>  id on notarization, you choose (for example org.blender.release)
 <username>  your appleid